Zaky-Boy/currency_widget/README.md

         - widget.css
         - widget.js

 widget is located on the top right corner of the page in fixed position.
+The page will refresh  every 10 min or by clicking the refresh buton.